AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Workload Balancer: "?[object Object]?" displays in overallocation information**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-If a user shows as overallocated in the [!DNL Workload Balancer] due to a task overlapping the user's time off, and another user views their overallocation, the "Capacity" area of the overallocation information displays "?[object Object]?" instead of the actual capacity of the user.
+If a user shows as overallocated in the [!UICONTROL Workload Balancer] due to a task overlapping the user's time off, and another user views their overallocation, the "Capacity" area of the overallocation information displays "?[object Object]?" instead of the actual capacity of the user.

 +++